abudri/Docker/HW_and_Projects/Day_3/project/phase2/README.md

 ## **Terminal Outputs/Solution**

+Final file solutions are of course in the `docker-compose.yml` and `Dockerfile` file in this directory, ie, above.

 From our `services` in the `docker-compose.yml` file is `app`, which is built using `build` in the same `docker-compose.yml`file, and built from our `Dockerfile` in the same location, ie, `.`.

 The following is the output after running `docker-compose up`: